austanss/micron/docs/CALLING-CONVENTIONS.md

 # Calling Conventions

 microCORE follows the System V x86-64 calling conventions.
-You must adhere to the calling conventions, in order for microCORE to keep compatibillity with C++ code, and stay position-independent.
+You must adhere to the calling conventions, in order for microCORE to keep compatibillity with C++ code, and stay relocatable.

 ## Passing Parameters